Header image courtesy of 攝影 札記 (via Flickr / CC BY 2.0)

 Safe though the city may be, Hong Kong is not left wanting for real-life haunted houses.
 From wartime horrors to urban legends and modern tragedies, these are the city’s most haunted spots.
-For the morbid and morose among you, property websites Squarefoot and Spacious both keep a list of properties that have seen their fair share of tragedy.
-For the easily spooked, we’d steer clear of those web pages, and leave the following haunted locations off your Halloween hit-list.
+For the morbid and morose among you, the property website Spacious keeps a list of properties that have seen their fair share of tragedy.
+For the easily spooked, we would recommend steering clear of those web pages and leaving the following haunted locations in Hong Kong off your Halloween hit list.

-Completed in the 1920s, this two-storey, red brick Wan Chai dwelling hosts a dark past.
+Completed in the 1920s, this two-storey, red-brick Wan Chai dwelling hosts a dark past.
 Built as the family home of a wealthy merchant, it became occupied by the Japanese military during the wartime occupation.
-It was reportedly the site of a brothel and countless abuses and murders.
-In more recent history, a group of schoolgirls made their way into the abandoned house in 2003 in an attempt to summon the spirits but were left severely traumatised by their time here.
+It was reportedly the site of a brothel and countless cases of abuse and murders.
+In more recent history, a group of schoolgirls made their way into the abandoned house in 2003 in an attempt to summon the spirits but were left severely traumatised by their time there.
 One was forcibly removed from the property and later sent for psychiatric examination, and two of the other girls in the group soon followed suit.

 Nam Koo Terrace, 55 Ship Street, Wan Chai

-So Lo Pun Village was inhabited as early as the ninth century but has been abandoned since the late 1980s.
+So Lo Pun was inhabited as early as the ninth century but has been abandoned since the late 1980s.
 Mystery shrouds the village’s eventual abandonment, with myths ranging from a health pandemic sweeping through the city to a tragic boating accident and wartime horrors.
-The village’s name translates to “locked compass”—fitting, considering the numerous reports by Plover Cove hikers that their compasses go awry when they reach the village (over three hours from any main roads).
+The village’s name translates to “locked compass” in Cantonese—fitting, considering the numerous reports by Plover Cove hikers that their compasses go awry when they reach the village (over three hours from any main roads).

-So Lun Pun Village, Plover Cove Country Park, Shuen Wan
+So Lo Pun, Plover Cove Country Park, Shuen Wan

 Peace, quiet, and the site of a horrific tragedy.
-According to legend and local lore, a young bride was travelling to her wedding when the sedan collapsed and she fell into the nearby pool of water.
+According to legend and local lore, a young bride was travelling to her wedding when one of the porters carrying her slipped.
+The sedan then collapsed and she fell into the nearby pool of water.
 She drowned due to the weight of her wedding dress.
 While it’s a popular hiking site and makes for a leisurely place to while away an afternoon, we would steer clear of venturing too far from the shore, as the bride is said to haunt the pool and the bachelors who swim in it to this day.

 Bride’s Pool, Bride’s Pool Road, Tai Mei Tuk

 Just off the Chinese University of Hong Kong campus, a winding road where train tracks used to run is the site of a tragic folktale.
-A runaway bride and groom are said to have come to Hong Kong by train to wed, but fearful of being stopped by immigration, decided to make their way by foot.
-The young woman jumped first, but her braid caught the door of the train, resulting in a gruesome and fateful tragedy.
+A runaway bride and groom are said to have come to Hong Kong by train to wed, but fearful of being stopped by immigration, they decided to make their way by foot instead.
+The young woman jumped first, but her braid caught on the train, resulting in a gruesome and fateful tragedy.
 Those who pass by the road where the accident occurred have reported seeing a faceless girl, with a long single braid running down her back.

 Single Braid Road, behind the Chung Chi College Student Canteen, Pond Crescent, Ma Liu Shui, Sha Tin